Name: Sakada Vladimir Fedorovich

 Sentence: punishment in the form of 6 years of imprisonment with serving a sentence in a correctional colony of general regime, with deprivation of the right to engage in educational activities, activities related to speeches and publications in the media, placement of materials in information and telecommunication networks, including the Internet for a period of 7 years, with restriction of freedom for a period of 1 year

-Currently held in: Penal Colony No. 5 in Kaluga Region
+Currently held in: Penal Colony No. 1 for Kaluga Region

 Note: discussing topics related to criminal prosecution is not allowed in letters; languages other than Russian will not pass.